-The following table sets out particulars of the compensation plans and individual compensation arrangements under which equity securities of the Company are authorized for issuance as of December 31, 2021.
+The following table sets out particulars of the compensation plans and individual compensation arrangements under which equity securities of the Company are authorized for issuance as of December 31, 2022.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by securityholders 2,615,000 1) \$0.19 488,063(1) Equity compensation plans not approved by securityholders (1) Nil Nil Nil Total 1,140,0001) \$0.19 488,063(1)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by securityholders 4,000,000(1) \$0.19 5,362,000(1) Equity compensation plans not approved by securityholders (1) Nil Nil Nil Total 4,000,000(1) \$0.19 5,362,000(1)

-(1) The Company has a "rolling" stock option plan that reserves 10% of the Company's outstanding Common Shares from time to time for issuance as stock options.
-The Company also has a restricted share unit plan ("RSU Plan"), which as at December 31, 2021 reserved for issuance a maximum of 3,103,062 Common Shares.
-As at December 31, 2021, no restricted share units ("RSUs") were granted or outstanding.
+(1) The Company has a "fixed" stock option plan that reserves for issuance a maximum of 9,362,000 Common Shares, including any Common Shares reserved for issuance under the Company's other Security-Based Compensation Plans, for issuance as stock options.
+The Company also has a restricted share unit plan ("RSU Plan"), that reserves a maximum of 9,362,000 Common Shares, including any Common Shares reserved for issuance under the Company's other Security-Based Compensation Plans, for issuance as restricted share units ("RSUs").
+As at December 31, 2022 there were no RSUs granted or outstanding.